golang/proposal/design/go2draft-type-parameters.md

 // The keys will be returned in an unpredictable order.
 // This function has two type parameters, K and V.
 // Map keys must be comparable, so key has the predeclared
 // constraint comparable.
-Map values can be any type;
-// the empty interface type imposes no constraints. func Keys[K comparable, V any](m map[K]V) []K {
+Map values can be any type. func Keys[K comparable, V any](m map[K]V) []K {
 	r := make([]K, 0, len(m))
 	for k := range m {